Search by name, year or event

 1126 - Henry persuades the barons to accept Matilda as his lawful successor to the throne.

-1128 - Matilda marries Geoffrey Plantagenet, Count of Anjou.
+1128 - Matilda, Henry's only surviving legitimate child, marries Geoffrey, Count of Anjou.

-1135 - Henry I dies in France as a result of food poisoning
+1135 - Henry I dies in Rouen, France, as a result of food poisoning

 King Stephen ( 1135 - 1154 )

-1135 - Stephen usurps the throne from Matilda, Henry 1’s daughter.
+1135 - Stephen usurps the throne from Matilda, Henry’s daughter.

 1138 - Robert, Earl of Gloucester, an illegitimate son of Henry I, deserts Stephen and pledges allegiance to Matilda.

-1138 - David I of Scotland invades England in support of his niece, Matilda, but is defeated.
+1138 - David I of Scotland invades England in support of his niece, Matilda, but is defeated at Northallerton.

 1139 - Matilda leaves France and lands in England.

-1141 - Matilda’s forces take Stephen prisoner, and Matilda is made queen.
+1141 - Matilda’s forces take Stephen prisoner at the Battle of Lincoln, and Matilda is proclaimed queen.

 1141 - Earl Robert is captured and exchanged for Stephen’s freedom.